Nar Phu Valley Trek – 10 Days

 History of Nar Phu Valley

-For hundreds of years, the Nar Phu Valley remained unknown to outsiders because of its rough landscape and distance from modern settlements.
-The first people to live here were Tibetan herders, who crossed the mountains looking for safer pastures for their animals.
+For hundreds of years, the Nar Phu Valley remained unknown to outsiders due to its rugged terrain and remote location from modern settlements.
+The first people to live here were Tibetan herders who crossed the mountains in search of safer pastures for their animals.
 Their arrival shaped the local culture, language, and lifestyle, which still follow Tibetan Buddhist traditions today.

 Historically, the Nar and Phu villages were part of the old salt trade routes between Tibet and Nepal.
 Traders used yaks and mules to carry salt, wool, and other goods across high passes, exchanging them for rice and food from the lower valleys.
 This trade created close connections between the valley and Tibet and supported the local economy.